Welcome to the BDA Family

 Architectural Draftsman

 Doug is an integral member of the BDA project team.
-As an architectural draftsman, his contributions are critical to a project’s success and his work is literally the foundation that every project grows from.
-Often a member of the initial project survey team, Doug takes real life information and translates it into an electronic drawing file that serves as the base plan of the project.
+With 40 years and counting at BDA, his dedication and experience make him a vital part of the firm’s success.
+As an architectural draftsman, his contributions are critical to a project’s success, and his work is literally the foundation that every project grows from.
+Often a member of the initial project survey team, Doug takes real-life information and translates it into an electronic drawing file that serves as the base plan of the project.
 Inputting these surveys is one of his favorite aspects of the role – he is meticulously careful because he knows that a small mistake upfront can cost tens of thousands of dollars down the line.
-Doug is exceedingly reliable and is always willing to lend a hand if needed.
-He enjoys supporting his fellow colleagues and doing good work with a great group of people.

-In his spare time, he volunteers with local charity running events and is a conscientious blood donor, donating over 16 gallons so far.
+In his spare time, he volunteers with local charity running events and is a conscientious blood donor, donating over 19 gallons so far.
 Doug also enjoys spending time with his family and close group of friends.

 Kim Walker